kostiakoval/swift-evolution/proposals/xxxx-package-manager-manifest-api-redesign.md

 "Swifty".

 We would like to redesign these APIs as necessary to provide clean, conventions-compliant APIs that we can rely on in the future.
+Because we anticipate that the user community for the Swift Package Manager will grow considerably in Swift 4, we would like to make these changes now, before more packages are created using the old API.

 ## Proposed solution